jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

 generally the function of a component to the context in a meaningful way.
 The different concepts of configuration are discussed in detail in a [dedicated section](#basic-concepts-for-configuration).

-Almost without exception, all factories (of components and bricks) always generate a `tag`.
+Almost without exception, all factories (of components and bricks) always generate a `Tag`.
 The user has therefore access to all attributes of the generated tag, such as `className` or `attr`!

 ```kotlin